ramp-kits/oan_failure/README.md

         ramp_target.pickle
         ramp_test.pickle
 ```
-These file are the one that will be read by `problem.py`.
+These are the files that will be read by `problem.py`.

-Be careful: we leave you the original data so you can explore it.
-But the private dataset has been generated using the original `prepare_data.py` program.
+Be careful: we give you the original data so you can explore it so you can do other transformations if you'd like.
+But note that the private data has been generated using the original `prepare_data.py` program.
-So mess with it, but do not forget how the private dataset is processed :)